hansroh/skitai/README.rst

 WWW-Authenticate
 -----------------

-Some browsers do not support WWW-Authenticate on websocket like Safari, then Skitai currently disabled WWW-Authenticate for websocket, so you should be careful for this situation.
+Some browsers do not support WWW-Authenticate on websocket like Safari, then Skitai currently disables WWW-Authenticate for websocket, so you should be careful for requiring secured messages.

 General Usages
 ---------------